Atlanta FedEx & UPS Accident Lawyer

 Commercial vehicles are required to have a “black box,” which stores a substantial amount of data that can help establish the cause of the accident and who was at fault.
 Getting access to the black boxes’ data on commercial cargo carriers can be a complicated legal process.

 If the accident was caused by a UPS or FedEx employee, juries are more willing to award plaintiffs compensation.
 Juries are notoriously more likely to award damages if the defendant is a large company instead of an independent driver.
 Commercial carriers such as FedEx and UPS realize this and fight hard to prevent a case from moving to trial.
 They will attempt to assign blame to the plaintiff, hoping to reduce their liability in a personal injury case.

-UPS provides extensive training for its drivers, including a training course called Integrad, a type of “boot camp” for aspiring drivers.
-The course lasts from five to nine days and covers everything from safe driving to deliver packages quickly and safely.
+UPS provides extensive training for its drivers, including a training course called Integrad, which is a type of “boot camp” for aspiring drivers.
+The course lasts from five to nine days and covers everything from safe driving to delivering packages quickly and safely.

 Drivers are trained to do everything with a sense of urgency, and every move is closely monitored while on the truck.
 Sensors inside the UPS trucks monitor everything from braking to seatbelt use, and the information is used by analysts to devise more time-saving tactics.

 UPS drivers are discouraged from backing up when possible, so they plan their routes so that backing up is only done when necessary.
 Routes are also planned to avoid left turns when possible to utilize driving time efficiently.

 Safety is rewarded for UPS drivers, and even minor accidents can have a negative effect on a driver’s career.
 As a result, UPS has a higher safety profile with fewer accidents than FedEx.
 UPS has a substantially larger fleet and delivers millions of more packages than FedEx, yet logs fewer accidents per year.